evilsocket/opensnitch/wiki/block-lists.md

 ![image](https://user-images.githubusercontent.com/2742953/121044328-c1d67f00-c7b5-11eb-84c6-14e3abfc94a6.png)

-Inside `/media/app/` write a file with a list of domains the app can connect to in hosts format:
+Inside `/media/app/` write a file (`allowlist.txt` for example) with a list of domains the app can connect to in hosts format:

 ```
 127.0.0.1 xxx.domain.com
 ```

+**Note:** be sure that the file has an extension (.dat, .txt, .list, etc...).

 Remember that you may need to add the domain without the subdomains (`domain.com`, `xxx.domain.com`, etc)